codemix/yii2-dockerized/README.md

 docker-compose exec web ./yiic migrate/create add_column_name
 ```

-> **Note:** You may have to change ownership for files that where created from
+> **Note:** If a command creates new files on your host (e.g. a new migration)
-> inside the container if you want to write to them on the host system:
+> you may have to change file permissions to make them writeable on your host
+> system:
 >
 >     chown -R mike migrations/*
 >

 ### 3.2.2 Adding or Updating Composer Packages

-Whenever you add new composer packages this requires a rebuild of the base
-image.
-The procedure for this is the same as described in 2.2 and 2.3.
+The procedure for adding or updating composer packages is the same as described
+in 2.2 above.
+Remember that you have to rebuild the base image afterwards.
+It
+should probably also receive an updated version tag.

 ### 3.2.3 Working with Complex Local Configuration